gwacter-zz/sdn-workshop/exercises/03-simple-switch.md

 1. If the host is already a learned host ...
 Uses the Packet-Out function to transfer the packets from the connected port.
 1. If the host is unknown host ...
 Use the Packet-Out function to perform flooding.

-You can read more about this application (including a walkthrough the code implemting it) here: https://osrg.github.io/ryu-book/en/html/switching_hub.html
+You can read more about this application (including a walkthrough the code implemting it -- *I recommend looking at the code after you have experimented with the application*) here:

+https://osrg.github.io/ryu-book/en/html/switching_hub.html

 #Starting the Mininet environment